IBM/vpc-go-sdk/README.md

 )
 ```

-then run `go mod tidy` to download and install the new dependency and update your Go application's
+Then run `go mod tidy` to download and install the new dependency and update your Go application's
 `go.mod` file.